BrainCircuitsBehaviorLab/village/docs/source/resources/image.md

 4. Click Choose OS → scroll down → Use custom image → select the downloaded file
 5. Click Choose Storage → select your SD card
 6. Click Write and wait for it to finish (Raspberry Pi Imager will verify the image automatically)
 7. Insert the SD card into your Raspberry Pi and power it on.

-On the first boot the system will automatically expand the partition to fill the SD card — this takes about a minute.
+This is a custom image, cloned from an already-configured Raspberry Pi, so the automatic first-boot partition expansion may not run again on your SD card.
+The following steps expand the partition by hand, so the full capacity of your card is available instead of being limited to the size of the card the image was originally created on.

+8. Open a terminal and run `sudo raspi-config`
+9. Go to `Advanced Options` → `Expand Filesystem`
+10. Reboot when prompted

 [IMAGER]: https://www.raspberrypi.com/software/